-We adopted Statement of Financial Accounting Standards No. 157, Fair Value Measurements ("SFAS 157") effective January 1, 2008.
-SFAS 157 defines fair value as the price that would be received to sell an asset or paid to transfer a liability ("the exit price") in an orderly transaction between market participants at the measurement date.
+FASB accounting guidance defines fair value as the price that would be received to sell an asset or paid to transfer a liability ("the exit price") in an orderly transaction between market participants at the measurement date.
 The standard outlines a valuation framework and creates a fair value hierarchy in order to increase the consistency and comparability of fair value measurements and the related disclosures.
 In determining fair value we use quoted prices and observable inputs.
 Observable inputs are inputs that market participants would use in pricing the asset or liability based on market data obtained from sources independent of us.
 The fair value hierarchy is broken down into three levels based on the source of inputs as follows:

-- Level 1 Valuations based on unadjusted quoted prices in active markets for identical assets or liabilities. - Level 2 Valuations based on observable inputs and quoted prices in active markets for similar assets and liabilities. - Level 3 Valuations based on inputs that are unobservable and models that are significant to the overall fair value measurement.
+Level 1 - Valuations based on unadjusted quoted prices in active markets for identical assets or liabilities.

+Level 2 - Valuations based on observable inputs and quoted prices in active markets for similar assets and liabilities.

+Level 3 - Valuations based on inputs that are unobservable and models that are significant to the overall fair value measurement.
-We have determined that our fair value requirements are in accordance with the requirements of SFAS 157, therefore, the implementation of SFAS 157 did not have any impact on our consolidated financial condition or results of operations.

 Our marketable securities consist of investments in corporate debt securities, mortgage and asset-backed securities, U.S. Treasury notes, and other U.S. government agency securities that are classified as available-for-sale.
 We classify marketable securities available to fund current operations as current assets on the condensed consolidated balance sheet.
 Marketable securities are classified as long-term assets on the consolidated balance sheets if (i) they have been in an unrealized loss position for longer than six months and (ii) we have the ability to hold them until the carrying value is recovered and such holding period may be longer than one year.

-The following fair value hierarchy table presents information about each major category of our financial assets and liabilities measured at fair value on a recurring basis as of March 31, 2009 (in thousands):
+The following fair value hierarchy table presents information about each major category of our financial assets and liabilities measured at fair value on a recurring basis as of September 30, 2009 (in thousands):